kathangabani-nyu/MLOps-Project-Group-20/README.md

 ## Value Proposition

 **Current status quo:**
-Students in universities often struggle to keep up with lecture recordings, which are long and lack intelligent navigation.
+NYU Students across different schools often struggle to keep up with lecture recordings, which are long and lack intelligent navigation.
 LMS platforms like Canvas or Moodle do not support real-time summarization or question answering.

 **ML-based system:**
 We propose **Transcept**, a machine learning system integrated into LMS platforms that: